 Compared to the rest of the country, citizens of Evanston spend much less time in their cars: on average, their commute to work is only 16.72 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Being a small city, Evanston does not have a public transit system used by locals to get to and from work.
+Evanston is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of Evanston are slightly less educated than the national average of 21.84% for the average city or town: 13.40% of adults in Evanston have a bachelor's degree or advanced degree